myTerminal/emacs-new-buffer/README.md

 ## Usage

-Quickly create a buffer with name as current timestamp
+Quickly create a buffer with the name as current timestamp

     M-x emacs-new-buffer-now RET